Shopfox W1837 10″ 2 HP Open-Stand Hybrid Table Saw

 A hybrid table saw is a stationary table saw, built to look like a more expensive cabinet maker saw, with the motor inside, but with internals more like a less expensive “contractor saw”.
 So it’s a hybrid between a cabinet maker saw and what was traditionally known as a contractor saw.

-But given that most old style contractor saws are stationary in a hobby workshop these days, this arrangement makes more sense.
+However, given that most old style contractor saws are stationary in a hobby workshop these days, this arrangement makes more sense.
 It doesn’t cost any more to make one of these saws than an old style contractor saw.
-As such, most manufacturers no longer make traditional contractor saw type saws, making hybrid table saws instead.

-Contractors these days use more portable “jobsite” saws (also referred to as benchtop table saws), As such, these jobsite saws are now often referred to as contractor saws.
+Contractors these days use more portable Jobsite saws which are also referred to as benchtop table saws, As such, these Jobsite saws are now often referred to as contractor saws.

 Jobsite saws use smaller universal motors, which are much lighter, but also less durable and very loud.
 The motor is on the inside.
 These saws are less solid than cast iron contractor saws, but the increased portability more than makes up for it.